Two loan products launched by Indian Bank

 For those who want to get away from it all, there’s always the Maldives

-Indian Bank on Thursday announced the launch of two products - Surya Shakthi, for roof top solar set up for captive consumption and Corporate Loan, a finance product in aid of units under stress for working capital.
+Indian Bank has launched two products — Surya Shakthi, for roof top solar set up for captive consumption, and Corporate Loan, for working capital.

-Stating that the launch of the two products was in response to the market need, the bank’s Managing Director Padmaja Chunduru said extension of corporate loan would be after evaluation and on a case by case basis, at a concessional rate, for a longer term to help the units tide over their liquidity.
+The bank’s Managing Director Padmaja Chunduru said extension of corporate loan would be after evaluation and on a case by case basis, at a concessional rate, for a longer term to help units meet liquidity needs.

 She however did not specify the rate or the loan tenure.